xorbitsai/inference/README.md

 ## Key Features
 🌟 **Model Serving Made Easy**: Inference simplifies the process of serving large language, speech recognition, and multimodal models.
-With a single command, you can set up and deploy your models for experimentation and production.
+You can set up and deploy your models for experimentation and production with a single command.

 ⚡️ **State-of-the-Art Models**: Experiment with cutting-edge built-in models using a single command.
 Inference provides access to state-of-the-art open-source models!